WEB SITE & E-MAIL PRIVACY STATEMENT

 Student Education Records

-Jacksonville University complies with the Family Educational Rights and Privacy Act (FERPA), which generally prohibits the release of student educational records without student permission.
+Jacksonville University complies with the Family Educational Rights and Privacy Act (FERPA).
+This generally prohibits the release of student educational records without student permission.

-Requests for information and information submitted via forms on Web Sites will be directed to the appropriate staff to respond to those requests and may be recorded to help us improve our site to better respond to similar requests.
+Requests for information submitted via forms on Web Sites will be directed to the appropriate staff to respond to those requests.
+This information may be recorded to help us improve our site to better respond to similar requests.

 JU may use this information in any investigation of a potential violation of JU policies and procedures or as required by federal, state or local law.